Ruthless (1948 film)

-Ruthless is a 1948 American drama film directed by Edgar G. Ulmer starring Zachary Scott, Sydney Greenstreet and Louis Hayward.
+Ruthless is a 1948 American film noir drama film directed by Edgar G. Ulmer starring Zachary Scott, Sydney Greenstreet and Louis Hayward.

 Plot

 Horace Vendig shows himself to the world as a rich philanthropist.
 In fact, the history of his rise from his unhappy broken home shows this to be far from true.
 After being taken in by richer neighbors he started to exhibit an obsessive and selfish urge to make more and more money, loving and leaving women at will to further this end.